Code-Institute-Submissions/hillview-north-belfast/README.md

 searcher's discretion (reachable through a) modals, b) links, c) Resources page)</li>

 <li>Information is provided through a wide range of forms (introductory synopsis, links to articles
-in external publications, embedded youtube videos, audio donwloads of relevant media interviews and downloadable freedom of information documents and campaign materials, reports and inforgraphs</li>
+in external publications, embedded youtube videos, audio downloads of relevant media interviews and downloadable freedom of information documents and campaign materials, reports and infographs</li>

 <li>Users are encouraged to take action through a number of small but useful avenues:
-following the campaign's social meda outlets support, adaopting the campaign logo as user's twitter profile image, and getting in touch with campaign organisers to provide or access information related to housing inequality</li>
+following the campaign's social meda outlets support, adopting the campaign logo as user's temporary twitter profile image, and getting in touch with campaign organisers to provide or access information related to housing inequality</li>

 <li>A 'Contact Us' page provides direct email service to reach campaign organisers</li>